Senior Research Analyst, Division of Community Health and Health Services Research,

 Phone: (516) 465-3211

 Dr. Kozikowski is a Senior Research Analyst in the Division of Community Health and Health Services Research, part of the Department of Medicine at Northwell Health.
-He is also an Adjunct Assistant Professor in the Department of Health Professions and an Assistant Professor of Medicine at Hofstra Northwell School of Medicine.
+He is also an Adjunct Assistant Professor in the Department of Health Professions and an Assistant Professor of Medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 At Northwell Health, Dr. Kozikowski assists clinical departments in various research projects by providing scientific consultation in research design, quantitative and qualitative analysis, manuscript development, and grant proposal writing and implementation.
 At Hofstra University, Dr. Kozikowski teaches graduate courses in research methods.

 His current research focuses on investigating innovative ways to provide the highest quality of care for patients — whether in the hospital or the community.
 He has regularly served as a reviewer for the Journal for Healthcare Quality.
 Dr. Kozikowski has published articles on patient chemotherapy decision-making, senior needs in suburban communities, end-of-life care training for residents, and clinician knowledge, beliefs and practices regarding delirium in the hospital setting.